ArmandAtOIG/oig-survey-app-assessment/README.md

 means of gathering answers to questions online on a large scale.

 ### Prerequisites
-- The application is built on either the latest .NET framework or .NET.
+- Project type should be ASP.NET MVC targeting either .Net Framework or Latest version of dotnet(.Net 6 or later).
-- You should use.NET MVC (the.Net framework) or Blazor.
+- You can choose to use Blazor Server targeting .Net 6 or later and follow an MVC patterns.
 - You can use any CSS component framework of your choice.
 Prioritize functionality over looks.
 - You use some sort of architecture approach, and you are not allowed to inject your DB context directly into a controller as this would immediately disqualify your application.
 - You can use a database or code first.
 Note that you will need to explain your decision.